vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 ( 8 )

 recourse to agriculture and resort to land work with all renewed energy for the welfare of the state.
 It is the first and foremost duty of every citizen to translate these precepts in to action as sincerely as anything.
-It is nece- ssary for ensuring the prosperity of the nation as it is the priority number one for the growth and well being of the human beings.
+It is necessary for ensuring the prosperity of the nation as it is the priority number one for the growth and well being of the human beings.
 It is the principal item for maintaining the three bare necessities of life e. g. food, cloth, and shelter.
-It is the greatest of all the Yajnas as a result of which "Anna" food- grain is available which is life and light
+It is the greatest of all the Yajnas as a result of which "Anna" foodgrain is available which is life and light

 of all the living creation.
 The all-round progress of a country depends mainly upon the abundance of rich harvest.
 This is nece-